ravelou/arky/README.md

 # `Arky`

-This package aims to provide python developpers a usefull interface with [ARK](https://ark.io/) platform.
+This package aims to provide python developpers a usefull interface to [ARK](https://ark.io/) platform.

 ## `arky` API